Financial-Times/origami/README.md

 Links in o-typography have a custom underline which uses borders.
 As well as the default link mixin (`oTypographyLink`), we expose `oTypographyLinkCustom` which allows you to output link styles with your own colors.

+For a link that launches another window / tab, use oTypographyLinkExternal.

 This mixin accepts four arguments, all of which must be valid o-colors palette colors:

 - **baseColor**: The base text color of the link.
 This is mixed with `backgroundColor` to create the underline color.